Borzoneg/Identity-recognition-from-audio/README.md

 # Frede

-- LSTM fix, using embedding wither with 60k long LUT or something else we believe in you, you can do it
+- LSTM using both

 # Gu

-- KNN fix, now is working on the whole database for the whole time
+- LSTM on-line classifier (see if it's doable)

 # Gian

 - MLP
-- Data manipulation (Converting wav to Decibel)
+- Implement more features